Olney Springs, Colorado: Geography

 Olney Springs photographed from above in 1937 by the Soil Conservation Service.

-Olney Springs is located in southwestern Crowley County at (38.165844, -103.945723).
+Olney Springs is located in southwestern Crowley County.
 Colorado State Highway 96 leads east 11 mi to Ordway, the county seat, and west 38 mi to Pueblo.

 According to the United States Census Bureau, the town has a total area of 0.2 sqmi, all of it land.

 Slightly west of the town is the Crowley County Correctional Facility, owned by the Corrections Corporation of America.
 It has 1,794 prisoners from various states.
 Built as a speculative venture in 1998, it had a massive riot in 1999 when operated by the now-defunct Community Services Corporation.
 The builder, Dominion Ventures, took over its management, and in January 2003 ownership and operation transferred to CCA.
 Another devastating riot took place on July 20, 2004, once again requiring massive intervention by local and state law enforcement and correctional personnel.